windingwind/zotero-better-notes/README.md

 It works out of the box.
 No complicated and annoying configuration!

-## Double Chain Support
+## Bi-directional Link Support

-Link your notes inside Zotero with just one click!
+Bi-directional link note(双链笔记) is supported!
+Link your notes inside Zotero with just one click.

 Export with its' linked sub-notes to Obsidian:
 ![Obsidian example](./image/README/markdown-ob.png)